Cuomo accuser who filed criminal complaint over groping speaks publicly for first time | Politics

 Cuomo accuser who filed criminal complaint over groping speaks publicly for first time

-A former assistant who filed a criminal complaint against New York Governor Andrew Cuomo last week for allegedly groping her in the Executive Mansion in Albany will speak publicly for the first time in a televised interview to be broadcast on Monday, saying the governor "needs to be held accountable."
+A former assistant who filed a criminal complaint against New York Governor Andrew Cuomo last week on accusations he groped her in the Executive Mansion in Albany is speaking publicly for the first time in a televised interview to be broadcast on Monday, saying the governor "needs to be held accountable."
 Brittany Commisso is one of 11 women Cuomo is accused of sexually harassing, according to an investigative report released by the state attorney general's office last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)